 Before wrapping up the agreement between your provider, kindly ask for their contact details.
 It will be useful in case of a road emergency

 There are many car types that travelers can rent out in Nicaragua.
 But, before choosing the vehicle, know first the passenger count of the group.
 It can help the renter pick what type will suit the number of occupants.
-To give explorers an idea of what to choose, below are the typical vehicle types tourists reserve
+A 4-wheel drive car is best if you'll be exploring outside the cities.
+To give explorers an idea of what to choose, below are the typical vehicle types tourists reserve.

 - Economy (two adults) -3,330 NIO/week

 - Compact (four adults) - 4,210 NIO/week

 Another essential factor to mind is possessing an IDP.
 Ticking the application button on the International Driver’s Association page, a direct link to the application form will guide the applicants.
 By filling up the information, like name, address, contact number, and zip code, the driving in Nicaragua’s exclusive driver’s permit will be on the go.

 The rental car agency’s owner typically sets up basic coverage of rental fees through package deals.
 Their marketing team crafts an ideal offer to their customers to engage them to reserve a car from their company.
 The most practical inclusions of a rental fee are gas mileage allowance, driving kits, equipment, services at the airport, and third liability insurance.
 As for rental cost, companies mostly rely on the demand of a specific car type.

 According to the driving law in Nicaragua, the appropriate age mark to drive is 18 years old.
 Individuals must reach the minimum age level to enroll in a driving school.
 Upon completion, getting a driver’s license is the next step.
 But, for availing of a rental car, a renter should be at least 25 years of age.